-Coverage: All individuals working in hospitals.
-Unfortunately, no data regarding FTE is available.
+Coverage: All individuals primarily working in hospitals.
+This data does not include temporary staffers or people who work part-time in a hospital while they work primarily elsewhere.
+No data regarding FTE is available.

-Deviation from definition: The occupational class of 'Hospital and institutional helpers' has been included in the Health Care Assistant group as Hospital and institutional helpers assist patients in daily tasks (hygiene, dressing, dining) and carry out similar work as Patient care assistants.
+Deviation from definition: The occupational class of 'Hospital and institutional helpers' (code 91123 - subcategory of ISCO-08 9112) has been included in the Health Care Assistant group as Hospital and institutional helpers assist patients in daily tasks (hygiene, dressing, dining) and carry out similar work as patient care assistants.
 However, inclusion of the whole group might skew the data for Health Care Assistants slightly as Hospital and institutional helpers can also work in kitchen, in cleaning or carry out miscellaneous tasks in the hospital instead of assisting patients directly.
+Estimation method: